IA Scoring Logic

 For clinicians in small, rural, and underserved practices or with nonpatient facing clinicians or groups

 Full credit for clinicians in a patient-centered medical home, Medical Home Model, or similar specialty practice

 Total number of points scored for completed activities

 - Non-patient facing MIPS eligible clinicians, small practices, practices located in rural areas or geographic HPSAs no longer require self-identifications.

-- Finalized more activities and changes to existing activities; a total of approximately 112 activities included in the inventory.
+- In 2020 CMS has kept a total of approximately 105 activities in the inventory.